 He placed his gun back into his vest.
-It only held four bullets.
+It only had four bullets.
 Gregory never carried extra as it was only intended for use in desperate situations like the one he had been in only moments ago, though admittedly, he currently wished he brought some additional ammunition as it would have certainly helped.

 However, unlike what the movies purport, a bullet to the head with a firearm, even with a shotgun, would have only served as a momentary reprieve.
-Their bodies would reform shortly afterward regardless of the destruction due to the demonic spell which regenerated lost appendages, as a few of the creatures eagerly realized.
+Their bodies would reform shortly afterward regardless due to the demonic spell which regenerated lost appendages, as a few of the creatures eagerly realized.

 Adding to this danger was that the summoning demoness continued to beckon zombies to join her until she was defeated or had succeeded in her endeavor and dragged the man to hell.

 Only powerful magic could dispel his foes but the man came prepared.

 Gregory dashed toward the entrance.
 His hat flew from his head but he had more pressing concerns than a barren head.
 He searched frantically for his satchel.
 It was nowhere to be found.